 Since 2009, the Company has engaged in a process of transitioning away from its legacy lines of business in semiconductor capital equipment.
 As a result of the sale of the Company's Deep Reactive Ion Etch ("DRIE") assets in the fiscal year 2011, and in accordance with generally accepted accounting principles ("GAAP"), the DRIE business operations related to the designing, manufacturing, marketing and servicing of systems and parts within the semiconductor industry has been presented in discontinued operations in our condensed consolidated financial statements.
 The exit from the DRIE operation was essentially completed by the end of the fourth quarter of our 2011 fiscal year.
 However, the Company retained its intellectual property portfolio for Nanolayer Deposition Technology ("NLD").
 During fiscal year 2012, the Company, as part of its proposed sale of its NLD portfolio, completed the sale transactions of two of four patent lots for approximately \$3,750.
-The Company continues to market the remaining lots to independent third parties.
+The Company sold the last two patent lots for approximately \$365 in the second quarter of the current fiscal year.
+Net proceeds related to this sale were \$267.
+With this sale, the Company has no other intellectual property related to discontinued operations.